syrilster/DesignPatterns/JavaMemoryModel/README.md

 * Deletion + Compacting - Once objects are removed from heap, group the free memory location together so that the performance of memory allocation of subsequent new object creation will be faster.

 ## Garbage Collection Types
 * Serial GC - For simple standalone applications with low memory footprints.
-Not suitable for applications where lot if threads are running.
+Not suitable for applications where lot of threads are running.
 * Parallel GC - Can spawn n number of threads based on the CPU cores.
-Also called throughput collectors as it used the CPU cycles to speed up the GC.
-Uses in thread for old generation and multiple threads for young generation.
+Also called throughput collectors as it uses the CPU cycles to speed up the GC.
+Uses single thread for old generation and multiple threads for the young generation.
 * Concurrent Mark Sweep - Low pause collectors.
-Minor GC uses parallel GC algo and CMS is used for old generation area.
+Minor GC uses parallel GC algo and CMS is used for the old generation area.
 Uses concurrency to have less stop the world pauses.
 * G1 Garbage first GC - Divides the heap space into multiple equally sized areas and when a GC is required it first collects the area with lesser live data.

 ## PermGen vs Meta Space
 **Meta Space**
 * Part of native memory i.e OS level memory consuming the OS memory.
 * Process sizes can go large since the meta space goes to the OS.
 * Too many class loading can bring down the server.
-As memory is the OS memory and not allocated on the heap.
+Memory used is the OS memory and not allocated on the heap.

 **PermGen**
 * Used to store objects of methods and classes.